When deciding with whom to invest, you should ask yourself the two following questions:

 We hope, by highlighting who we are and what is important to MedEdits, you can decide if we are the right ‘fit” for you!
 The MedEdits Difference sets us apart from every other medical school admissions consulting company.

 - Our advisors are all former admissions officers, and our company has more than 20 years of medical admissions experience.
 We have actually made the difficult admissions decisions and understand what goes on behind the scenes.
 We are insiders who know how things work behind closed doors.
 Since we know how admissions officers think, we communicate how to work that to your advantage by demystifying the process.
+None of our competitors have worked as medical school leaders in medical education, admissions, and in clinical medicine.

 - Our founder, Dr. Jessica Freedman, is a physician and former medical school faculty member at the Icahn Mount Sinai School of Medicine.
 This is why MedEdits closely resembles the structure and ideals of an academic medical institution.
 Our faculty includes physicians, writer/editors, former medical school admissions directors, and deans.
 We work collaboratively and have a diverse group of professionals on our faculty, which reflects the real world of academic medicine.